 Also similar to oil, the Fed has no control over the supply and demand of gold, except to the extent that the Fed/western Central Banks are still holding gold that can be leased out or custodial gold that can be hypothecated for the purpose of enabling a continuous flow of physically deliverable to gold the east.
 But the difference between oil and gold is that the supply of mined gold is relatively fixed (and has been over a long period of time).
 At some point the western Central Banks will run out of access to enough gold that can be delivered to buyers who paid to settle their purchases upfront.
 At that point, the chart of the price of gold will look like the recent graph of Bitcoin, Ethereum, etc.

 This brings up a quick point about the cryptocurrencies.
 When the U.S. blocked Iran’s access to the SWIFT trade settlement system, India began to pay for the oil it imports from Iran with gold.
 These were very large-dollar transactions.
 We have yet to hear any reports of sovereign nations using Bitcoin or other cryptos for payment to settle trade agreements.
+However, we do know that there is a lot of worldwide interest in the practice of trading cryptocurrencies.
+When the technology was first developed it was for a means for online transactions and a substitute for direct credit card transactions.
+Anyone could buy a wallet full of a cryptocurrency like Dogecoin and then use it in an online Dogecoin casino.
+The value of cryptocurrencies like this remained relatively low for a long time until Bitcoin boomed in value.
+Investors and the general public grew more aware of this currency’s potential.
+As more companies accept transactions in Bitcoin, the higher the currency’s value is expected to rise.
+Now with many people looking to make a fortune for themselves through trading.
+Once you find a valid bitcoin trader login, you too can start to trade the commodity yourself.
 For me, this highlights yet another difference between the use of gold as a currency vs the cryptos.
 I want to make it clear that I’m not in the anti-cryptocurrency camp, but I do believe that, ultimately, precious metals (gold and silver) are much more functional as a form of money than the cryptos.
 Nevertheless, various cryptocurrencies can have their uses, such as this new crypto IOTA, read this iota kurs on how IOTA plan to be the crypto for connected IoT devices all around the world, allowing transactions between smart devices, the possibilities and applications of this can be limitless, given the future of IoT devices..
 Bitcoin debuted for peer-to-peer transactions in 2009.
 Gold has functioned for this purpose for over 5,000 years.
 My preference in this situation is to bet big on the form of money that has pedigree.